🎧 Prefer to listen to the podcast or watch the video? Jump to listen to the podcast & watch the video.

 When is the right time to start estate tax planning?

-The best time is now — particularly in 2026, when the elevated federal exemption is still in place and may not remain so indefinitely.
+The best time is now.
 Many of the most powerful estate tax planning strategies, including GRATs, SLATs, and dynasty trusts, are more effective when implemented early and with assets that have strong growth potential.
 Waiting until poor health or advanced age significantly limits your options.

 Protecting Your Legacy Starts with Estate Tax Planning Today

 Estate tax planning is the difference between building generational wealth and handing a significant portion of it to the federal government.
-The families who act now — using tools like SLATs, GRATs, ILITs, dynasty trusts, and charitable structures — will be in a fundamentally stronger position than those who wait for certainty that may never come.
+The families who engage proactively — using tools like SLATs, GRATs, ILITs, dynasty trusts, and charitable structures — will be in a fundamentally stronger position than those who defer the conversation.

 At Davies Wealth Management, we work with high-net-worth individuals, business owners, executives, and professional athletes across Florida and beyond to integrate estate tax planning into a cohesive, comprehensive wealth strategy.
 We are a fee-based fiduciary RIA — our only obligation is to you and your family’s financial future.